Select a language:

 Refugee Definition

-A refugee is a person who is outside of any country in which such person habitually resided, and who is unable or unwilling to return to that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership of a particular social group, or political opinion.
+A refugee is a person who is outside of any country in which they habitually resided, applies and is granted “refugee” status by U.S. Citizenship and Immigration Services (USCIS), and who is unable or unwilling to return to that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership of a particular social group or political opinion.

 Asylee Definition

-An Asylee is a person who travels to the United States, applies and is granted "asylum" status by USCIS (U.S. Citizenship and Immigration Services, formerly known as INS), which allows him/her to remain in the U.S., because he/she is unable or unwilling to return to his/her country due to persecution or a well-founded fear of persecution.
+An asylee is a person who travels to the United States, applies for and is granted asylum status by USCIS, which allows them to remain in the U.S. because they are unable or unwilling to return to their country due to persecution or a well-founded fear of persecution.
 Asylees are eligible to 12 months of RCA benefits from the date they are granted asylum status.

 Work Registration Requirements

-As a condition of eligibility, each RCA applicant/recipient must register for employment services with an employment services provider unless he/she is determined to be exempt.
-Failure to cooperate with registration or participation requirements results in termination or denial of aid.
-The employment service provider will offer registrant the opportunity and services necessary to assist them in becoming self sufficient, such as: Vocational English as a Second Language, Short-Term Vocational Training, Employment Preparation Workshops, Job Counseling and Job Search Assistance, Job Development and Placement, and Job Retention.
+Each RCA recipient must register for employment services with an employment services provider unless they are determined to be exempt.
+Failure to cooperate with registration or participation requirements may results in termination of aid.
+The employment service provider will offer registrant the opportunity and services necessary to assist them in becoming self-sufficient, such as: vocational English as a second language, short-term vocational training, employment preparation workshops, job counseling and job search assistance, job development and placement, and job retention.